model-checking/kani/kani-docs/src/tutorial-nondeterministic-variables.md

 {{#include tutorial/arbitrary-variables/src/rating.rs:rating_struct}}
 ```

-The easiest way to allow users to create nondeterministic variables of the Rating type which represents values from 0-5 stars is by implementing the `rmc::Invariant` trait.
+The easiest way to allow users to create nondeterministic variables of the Rating type which represents values from 0-5 stars is by implementing the `kani::Invariant` trait.

 The implementation only requires you to define a check to your structure that returns whether its current value is valid or not.
 In our case, we have the following implementation: